The difference between studying Film and Television

 In a recent report commissioned by ScreenSkills, film and high-end television production spend in the UK is forecast to exceed £7.66 billion by 2025, and to facilitate this growth, the industry will need to recruit almost 21,000 additional crew to meet demand.
 With an increased need for training and skills development across the production sector, there’s never been a better time to study a degree in Television or Film.

-If you’re interested in studying Television or Film at University but are unsure which degree to choose, we caught up with Faye, Course Leader of Television BA(Hons), and Laura Canning, Course Leader of Film BA(Hons) to explain the differences between these courses at Falmouth.
+If you’re interested in studying Television or Film at University but are unsure which degree to choose, we caught up with Faye, Course Leader of Television & Film Production BA(Hons), and Laura Canning, Course Leader of Film BA(Hons) to explain the differences between these courses at Falmouth.

-What are the main differences between studying Film and Television?
+What are the main differences between studying Film and Television & Film Production?

-Both Television BA(Hons) and Film BA(Hons) at Falmouth have a focus on drama and documentary-making, with each degree requiring a high level of critical thinking and research skills, as well as a passion for production.
-Of the two degrees, Television BA(Hons) tends to be more hands-on and practical, suiting students who learn through doing.
+Both Television & Film Production BA(Hons) and Film BA(Hons) at Falmouth have a focus on drama and documentary-making, with each degree requiring a high level of critical thinking and research skills, as well as a passion for production.
+Of the two degrees, Television & Film Production BA(Hons) tends to be more hands-on and practical from the start, suiting students who learn through doing.

 The Film BA(Hons) degree focuses on the kinds of short films and features exhibited in cinema and galleries, and suits those who have a desire to develop their voice through exploring filmmaking history and practice from around the world while taking the time to analyse and contextualise their making.

-Just like the television industry, the Television BA(Hons) course moves at a quick pace with a faster turnaround of projects and working to both original and set commissions.
-Production crews for Television projects tend to be slightly bigger, where students have a greater opportunity to try more niche roles such as first assistant director, script supervisor or camera assistant alongside writing, producing, directing, cinematography, sound, editing and more.
-The Television course puts creative expression and the development of story (or script) at the centre of the student experience which results in strong, innovative and cinematic outputs.
+Just like the television industry, the Television & Film Production BA(Hons) course moves at a quick pace with a faster turnaround of projects and working to both original and set commissions.
+Production crews for Television & Film Production projects tend to be slightly bigger, where students have a greater opportunity to try more niche roles such as first assistant director, script supervisor or camera assistant alongside writing, producing, directing, cinematography, sound, editing and more.
+The Television & Film Production course puts creative expression and the development of story (or script) at the centre of the student experience which results in strong, innovative and cinematic outputs.

-Falmouth’s Film degree covers a range of creative and formal approaches, including narrative and experimental short filmmaking and documentary, and allows students to explore roles in producing, directing, cinematography, post-production editing, grade and sound design, and short or feature-length screenwriting.
-Students are encouraged to reflect on their own practice within the tradition of film by critically examining film history, culture, representation, genre and industrial contexts.
+Falmouth’s Film degree covers a range of creative and formal approaches, including narrative and experimental short filmmaking and documentary, and allows students to flex their creative and organisational strengths by exploring roles in producing, directing, cinematography, post-production editing, grade and sound design, and short or feature-length screenwriting.
+Students are encouraged to reflect on their own practice within the tradition of film by critically examining film history, culture, representation, genre and industrial contexts while making films.

-The Television BA(Hons) degree also offers the opportunity to go beyond drama and documentary making, with students having the option to explore branded content, commercials, event streaming, music video production, multi-camera and more.
+The Television & Film Production BA(Hons) degree also offers the opportunity to go beyond drama and documentary making, with students having the option to explore branded content, commercials, event streaming, music video production, multi-camera and more.

-While creating a range of productions during their first and second year, Television students can choose to try different craft and technical roles before specialising in the final year of their degree.
-In contrast, Film students embark on a specialist pathway from their second year.
+While creating a range of productions during their first year, both Film and Television & Film Production students can choose to try different craft and technical roles before specialising in a subsequent year of their degree.

-When choosing whether to study a degree in Television or Film, it’s not so much about which industry you want to work in but more about how you’d like to learn.
+When choosing whether to study a degree in Television & Film Production or Film, it’s not so much about which industry you want to work in but more about how you like to learn.

-What kind of jobs could you do with a degree in Film or Television?
+What kind of jobs could you do with a degree in Film or Television & Film Production?

-Both of our Television and Film degrees equip students with the skills to be able to work across both industries when they graduate.
-Most Television and Film graduates will typically work in television, initially, as this tends to be the industry with the most employment opportunities globally.
-Whether you decide to study Television or Film, you could pursue a range of careers, including working as a producer, director, cinematographer, editor, sound recordist or mixer, production or location manager, casting director or screenwriter.
+Both of our Television & Film Production and Film degrees equip students with the skills to be able to work across both industries when they graduate.
+Most graduates will typically work in television initially, as this tends to be the industry with the most entry level employment opportunities globally.
+Whether you decide to study either course, you could pursue a range of careers, including working as a producer, director, cinematographer, editor, sound recordist or mixer, production or location manager, casting director or screenwriter.

 Television graduates have gone on to work on both Hollywood feature films, such as No Time to Die (2021), and high end TV dramas including House of the Dragon.
 Similarly, Film graduates have carved out careers in filmmaking and television production, working on titles such as His Dark Materials and Sex Education.

-When choosing whether to study a degree in Television or Film, it’s not so much about which industry you want to work in but more about how you’d like to learn.
+When choosing whether to study a degree in Television & Film Production or Film, it’s not so much about which industry you want to work in but more about how you like to learn.

-How do the Television and Film courses prepare students for industry?
+How do the Television & Film Production and Film courses prepare students for industry?

-Whether you choose a degree in Television or Film, remember that the skills taught across the two courses will give you the knowledge and experience to work in either industry.
+Whether you choose a degree in Television & Film Production or Film, remember that the skills taught across the two courses will give you the knowledge and experience to work in either industry.

 Explore our Television, Film & Animation courses